Interventions to promote improved hygiene and sanitation

 - Social mobilisation aims to bring stakeholders together to promote social marketing strategies in water and sanitation, handwashing, utilisation of locally available materials for construction of sanitation and hygiene facilities, technologies suitable for environments that have unstable and/or rocky soil and to introduce low-cost handwashing technologies near latrines.

 - Advocacy aims to persuade decision makers to reduce the cost of clean water provision, to promote child, girl and disability friendly WASH services in schools, to improve maintenance of water points and to improve municipal waste collection services.

-Now read the Case Study below on open defecation and answer the question that follows.
+Now read Case Study 10.1 on open defecation and answer the question that follows.

 Case Study 10.1 Open defecation

-Identify the type of barrier which best explains the issue raised in this Case Study.
+Identify the type of barrier which best explains the issue raised in Case Study 10.1.
 Explain which of the following types of barrier it represents and why.

 - Socio-cultural barrier